antoinergr/Smart_Bouncer/README.md

 # Smart Bouncer project for Bunkerity.

-The main goal is to classify new URLs being either safe requests or malevolent queries
+The main goal is to classify new URLs being either safe requests or malicious  queries